Go to content

 • Visitors didn’t understand they had to enter the full year in their personal identity numbers

-• Registrations failed if a staff member didn’t have an email address in the journal system
+• Registrations failed if the staff member didn’t have an email address in the journal system

 • Some staff members missed emails due to settings in their email clients